Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-3-Directory-Extensions/README.md

-# Migrating Directory Extensions from Active Directory to Azure Active Directory
+# Migrating Directory Extensions from on-prem Active Directory to your Azure Active Directory tenant

 ## About this page